Shane Warne: The Musical

 Shane Warne: The Musical is a musical comedy by Eddie Perfect based on the life of Australian cricketer Shane Warne.
 The Daily Telegraph described the musical as "a warts-and-all account of the spin bowler's controversy-laden career and roller-coaster personal life set to soul, rock, opera, gospel music – and even a bit of Bollywood."

 Plot

 The musical consists of two acts: the first act covering Warne's aborted Australian rules football career, his marriage and his rise to success as a Test cricketer while the controversial issues that Warne was involved in; such as his drug offence, infidelity and the John the bookmaker controversy feature in the second act.
 The musical finishes with a chorus "Everyone's a little bit like Shane".

-The musical contains a series of songs about various incidents in Warne's life both on and off the cricket field, including:
+The musical contains a series of songs about various incidents in Warne's life both on and off the cricket field.